Sonaligupta02/course-dbt/greenery/README.md

 # Welcome to dbt project 1!

-## All SQL Queries
-# Query: How many users do we have?
+# Question: How many users do we have?
 ```sql

 SELECT COUNT(user_guid) as num_of_users